 You don’t want anything about you to seem dated.
 Everything must scream ‘current’, including your personal presentation — a material component of your brand.
 Make sure you’re impeccably groomed and, gosh, if that suit or hairstyle is more than 3-5 years old, update it.
 Same goes for the shoes; they need to look new.
 Every single data point your interviewer collects through discussion or observation needs to consistently suggest fresh, detail-oriented, contemporary or sometimes even cutting edge.

 I do encounter middle aged men in particular who balk at the need to trim the eyebrows, ditch the double pleats or shop for new shoes.
 They are adamant that it shouldn’t matter.
-I get where they are coming from my answer is simple this — it does.
+I get where they are coming from my answer is simply this — it does.
 And, the choice is yours: change the world or change yourself.
 Hopefully I needn’t explain which approach is likely to be easier, and more effective.